-Anaesthesia means ‘loss of sensation’.
+Anaesthesia means "loss of sensation".
 Medications that cause anaesthesia are called anaesthetics.

 A local anaesthetic is often used during minor procedures where a small area of the body is numbed and you remain fully conscious.
 A general anaesthetic is often used for more serious operations where you're totally unconscious and unaware of the procedure.

 How anaesthetics work

-After the anaesthetic has worn off, the nerve signals will be able to reach your brain and your feelings will return.
+After the anaesthetic has worn off, the nerve signals will be able to reach your brain, and consciousness and feeling will return.

 Types of anaesthesia

-Unlike general anaesthetic, these do not make you unconscious; they stop you feeling pain in a particular area of your body.
+Unlike general anaesthetic, these don't make you unconscious; they stop you feeling pain in a particular area of your body.

 Different types of anaesthesia can be used in combination.
 For example, a regional anaesthetic can be used with a general anaesthetic to relieve pain after an operation.

-How anaesthesia is given
+How anaesthetics are given

-- an ointment, spray, or drops that are rubbed onto your skin
+- as an ointment, spray or drops

-- an injection into a vein
+- as an injection into a vein

-- a gas that you breathe in
+- as a gas you breathe in

-Before the procedure, your anaesthetist will discuss a number of things with you including:
+Before the procedure, your anaesthetist will discuss a number of things with you, including:

 - feeling sick or vomiting

 - aches and pains